apache/apisix/README.md

 - **Serverless**
   - [Lua functions](docs/en/latest/plugins/serverless.md): Invoke functions in each phase in APISIX.
+  - [AWS Lambda](docs/en/latest/plugins/aws-lambda.md): Integration with AWS Lambda function as a dynamic upstream to proxy all requests for a particular URI to the AWS API gateway endpoint.
+Supports authorization via api key and AWS IAM access secret.
-  - [Azure functions](docs/en/latest/plugins/azure-functions.md): seamless integration with Azure Serverless Function as a dynamic upstream to proxy all requests for a particular URI to the Microsoft Azure cloud.
+  - [Azure functions](docs/en/latest/plugins/azure-functions.md): Seamless integration with Azure Serverless Function as a dynamic upstream to proxy all requests for a particular URI to the Microsoft Azure cloud.
-  - [Apache OpenWhisk](docs/en/latest/plugins/openwhisk.md): seamless integration with Apache OpenWhisk as a dynamic upstream to proxy all requests for a particular URI to your own OpenWhisk cluster.
+  - [Apache OpenWhisk](docs/en/latest/plugins/openwhisk.md): Seamless integration with Apache OpenWhisk as a dynamic upstream to proxy all requests for a particular URI to your own OpenWhisk cluster.

 ## Get Started